auanasgheps/snapraid-aio-script/README.md

 ```

 # Requirements

+If you are running a Debian based distro (with `apt` package manager) the script will automatically install these dependencies for you.
-- [`markdown`](https://packages.debian.org/bullseye/python3-markdown) to format emails - will be installed if not found
+- [`python3-markdown`](https://packages.debian.org/bullseye/python3-markdown) to format emails - will be installed if not found
 - `curl` to use Healhchecks - will be installed if not found
+- [`jq`](https://packages.debian.org/bullseye/jq) - used to send discord notifications, is a lightweight and flexible command-line JSON processor
+- [`bc`](https://packages.debian.org/bullseye/bc) - used for for floating-point comparisons

+Dependencies that require manual installation:
 - `hd-idle` to spin down disks - [Link](https://github.com/adelolmo/hd-idle), installation instructions [below](#installing-hd-idle-for-automatic-disk-spindown)
-- [`jq`](https://packages.debian.org/bullseye/jq) - used to send discord notifications, is a lightweight and flexible command-line JSON processor

 # Installation

-_Optional: install markdown `apt install python-markdown` and curl `apt install curl` .
-You can skip this step since the script will try to install missing packages for you._
+1. Install the packages listed in the Requirements section if you're not running a distro with `apt` package manager

-1. Download the latest version from [Releases](https://github.com/auanasgheps/snapraid-aio-script/releases)
+2. Download the latest version from [Releases](https://github.com/auanasgheps/snapraid-aio-script/releases)
 3. Extract the archive wherever you prefer
    - e.g. `/usr/sbin/snapraid`
 4. Give executable rights to the main script